In Search of Communist BerlinBy Rick Steves

-Enjoying a creamy vanilla ice-cream sundae in eastern Berlin's Café Sibylle, I ponder the half a moustache carved in stone that hangs overhead.
-The sundae, which comes with a shot of liquor, was the standard treat back in the 1960s.
+Enjoying my vanilla ice cream in eastern Berlin's Café Sibylle, I ponder the half a moustache carved in stone that hangs overhead.
+My "Swedish sundae," which comes with chocolate sprinkles and a shot of creamy advocaat liquor, was the standard treat back in the 1960s.
 And the moustache is all that's left of what was the largest statue of Josef Stalin in Germany.

 Berlin is filled with poignant memories of its communist days.
-And now that the city has been free and united since 1989, there's a playful nostalgia — or Ostalgia (ost is the German word for east) — for what some consider the good old days…back when ice cream was cheap and everyone had job security.
+And in the decades since 1989, the city has nurtured a playful nostalgia — or Ostalgia (ost is the German word for east) — for what some consider the good old days…back when ice cream was cheap and everyone had job security.
 Today, theme eateries — places such as Café Sibylle — serve dreary food from the 1960s complete with a Cold War "ambience."

-Berlin's subway comes with more evocative reminders of the Cold War.
-The Unter den Linden subway station is one of Berlin's former "ghost stations."
-During the Cold War, most underground train tunnels were simply blocked at the border.
-But a few Western lines looped through the East.
-To make a little hard Western cash, the Eastern government rented the use of these tracks to the West, but the stations (which happened to be in East Berlin) were strictly off-limits to East Berliners.
+Less common around town, but still not hard to find, are a handful of what had been the Berlin transit system's "ghost stations."
+During the Cold War, most subway tunnels were simply bricked up at the border.
+But a few Western lines looped through the East, and — to make a little hard Western cash — the East German government rented the use of these tracks to the West…but kept the East Berlin stations strictly off-limits.
 For 28 years they sat, unused and unchanged, as Western trains slowly passed through, their passengers seeing only dimly lit East German guards and lots of cobwebs.
-Within days of the 1989 fall of the Berlin Wall, these stations were reopened (one woman who'd left her purse behind in 1961 got a call from the lost-and-found office in 1989 — they'd found her purse.)
+Within days of the 1989 fall of the Berlin Wall, these stations were reopened.
+(One woman who'd left her purse behind in 1961 got a call from the lost-and-found office in 1989 — they'd found her purse.)
 Today these stations offer a time-travel experience, looking exactly as they did when built in 1931, complete with drab green tiles and original signage.

 Little remains of the grandest souvenir of Cold War Berlin, the infamous Berlin Wall.
-The 100-mile "Anti-Fascist Protective Rampart," as it was called by the East German government, was erected almost overnight in 1961 to stop the outward flow of people (three million leaked out between 1949 and 1961).
-Local guides are quick with all the stats: The 12-foot-high Wall had a 16-foot tank ditch, a no-man's land that was 30 to 160 feet wide, and 300 sentry towers.
+The 100-mile "Anti-Fascist Protective Rampart," as it was called by the East German government, was erected almost overnight in August 1961 to stop the outward flow of people (about three million leaked out between 1949 and 1961).
+Local guides are quick with all the stats: The 12-foot-high Wall had a 16-foot antitank ditch, a no-man's land that was 30 to 160 feet wide, and 300 sentry towers.
 During its 28 years, border guards fired 1,693 times and made 3,221 arrests.
-Meanwhile there were 5,043 documented successful escapes (565 by East German guards), there were also more than 140 deaths.
+While there were more than 5,000 documented successful escapes (565 by East German guards), there were also more than 140 deaths.

-The carnival atmosphere of those first years after the Wall fell is a distant memory.
+Today the carnival atmosphere of those first years after the Wall fell is a distant memory.
 But in some places hawkers still sell "authentic" pieces of the Wall, East German flags, and military paraphernalia to gawking tourists.
 The remains of the Wall have been nearly devoured by persistent "Wall-peckers."
-A low-key row of cobbles traces the Wall's former path around the city.
+A subtle row of cobbles traces the Wall's former path around the city.

 The best place to see a long stretch of the surviving Wall, and to learn about its history, is the Berlin Wall Memorial, along Bernauer Strasse.
 Other stretches of the Wall still standing include the short section at Niederkirchnerstrasse/Wilhelmstrasse (near the Topography of Terror exhibit), and the longer East Side Gallery, where the Wall is covered with murals painted by artists from around the world (near the Ostbahnhof).